How to Follow Business Etiquette on Facebook

 Don’t be afraid to ignore people

 Many people feel compelled to respond to every message in their e-mail inboxes.
 Similarly, in Facebook, people feel the need to respond to every comment or post.
 Sometimes fans can overuse the various communication features in Facebook.

 It’s a good idea to always welcome new fans and respond to comments and posts on your timeline within 12 hours, but know when to let the conversation rest.
 For example, if the same fan leaves several comments on a single post, replying once should be enough.

 Irate users pose one of the biggest challenges that this medium has to offer.
 You have several ways to deal with an irate fan:

 Honestly consider his point and try to find something (anything) to agree with.
 Finding and establishing common ground is a great way to get the conversation back on track.

 Correct factual inaccuracies in a very tactful and pleasant way.
-The fan may not have all the data, which could be causing her to be irate.
+The fan may not have all the data.

 Don’t forget that you can always take your conversation offline.

-Maintain your privacy.
 For some business owners, privacy is of paramount concern.
-Make sure that your profile settings are set to Private (which is no longer the default) rather than Public, which makes your personal information — including your home address — available to Internet search engines for all prying eyes to see.
+If you’re a local business owner, you might not want to list any personal information on the Info tab of your personal profile.
+Make sure that your profile settings are set to Private rather than Public, which makes your personal information available to Internet search engines for all prying eyes to see.